This page was printed on:

 - Plan for you and your child to stay near the hospital, if asked.

 - Plan where you will stay after the transplant.
-Most transplant centers ask that families stay in the area for a few weeks after transplant if they live an hour or more from the center.
+Most transplant hospitals ask that families stay in the area for a few weeks after transplant if they live an hour or more from the hospital.
 Your social worker is the best resource for convenient and affordable lodging.

 Keep in touch